 Discover how to return your body to its natural state of balance and poise in this beginner's guide to the Alexander Technique.
-Learn to become mindful of muscular and mental tension in two sessions.
+Learn to become mindful of muscular and mental tension in this session.

 This course is a general introduction to Alexander Technique, which is concerned with how a person uses themselves as a whole - mind and body - in everything they do.
 The technique can help you move and breathe with less effort, improve posture, be more focused and efficient, cope with stress better and be calmer and more confident.
 The Alexander Technique involves no specific exercises, requires no special equipment and can be practised wherever you are.
 It is suitable for people of all ages and levels of physical fitness.